Ipingpong1/final-project-Ipingpong1/README.md

-# Lightweight Deck Builder and Collection Tracker for Magic the Gathering (better name TBD)
+# Lightweight Deck Builder and Collection Tracker for Magic the Gathering

 ## Overview